oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 ### Prerequisites ###
 - Bring your Android phone.
 - Need to install an mobile application called "Cafe Supremo" on you Android phone.
 The mobile application will be supplied by your instructor.
+- During this lab, you need to paste some key values you will create into a JSON file.
+Please download a JSON file called "Mobile_App_Settings_Sample.json" from [this link](../common/assets/mobile/) for your use in the lab.
+When you fill out all the information like "baseUrl", "applicationKey", "backendId" and "anonymousToken", you will create a QR code using [a QR code generator](http://www.qr-code-generator.com/).
+For now, save it to your local PC.

 # Lab Exercise: #